 You can quote me on that.

 Math Storytelling Day.

-There's certainly a story to tell about this bench.
+Old Noah: And there's certainly a story to tell about this bench.

 Eddie: I'm no maths genius but as near as I can work out, the answer to this is